Rock Steady (album): Commercial performance

 NME reviewer Alex Needham compared the album's revival of No Doubt's popularity to the performance of Madonna's 1998 album Ray of Light.
 Rock Steady debuted at number nine on the Billboard 200, selling 254,000 copies in its first week.
 Rock Steady was certified double platinum by the Recording Industry Association of America (RIAA) on October 11, 2002, and by July 2012, it had sold 2,842,000 copies in the United States.

 The album was moderately successful outside the US.
 In Australia, it peaked at number 15 on the ARIA Albums Chart and spent nine non-consecutive weeks in the top 40.
 The album was certified gold by the Australian Recording Industry Association (ARIA).
 The album reached number 43 on the UK Albums Chart, and was certified gold by the British Phonographic Industry (BPI) on July 22, 2013.
 It was also certified platinum by the Canadian Recording Industry Association (CRIA) on September 3, 2002.
 As of November 2003, Rock Steady had sold three million copies worldwide.

 Legacy and influence

 When singer-songwriter Jewel released her fifth album 0304 in June 2003, reinventing and sexualizing her public image, music critics identified Rock Steady and Ray of Light as influences on the album.
 Slant Magazine compared 0304's retro tribute to new wave music with that on Rock Steady.
 Blender commented that Jewel had "brushed up on two sacred pop texts, the Manual of Madonna and the Gospel According to Gwen".
 The magazine compared her use of a more restrained, throaty purr to Stefani's vocals and noted 0304's use of "jumpy bubblegum choruses and boop-boop-beeping keyboards" as descendants of No Doubt's production.

+The cover art of fellow rock band Paramore’s second studio album Riot!
+(2007) resembles that of Rock Steady, featuring a similar word art design.